lgarzia/lgarzia.github.io/docs/notes/index.md

 ---
-title: Notes & Learnings
+title: Learnings
 editLink: false
-tagline: Journaling my quest to stay relevant
 outline: [1, 3]
 ---
 # Overview
 I sit at the intersection of **Analytics and Engineering**, where my primary toolkit is Google Cloud Platform, Python, and PySpark.
 I *attempt* to monitor industry trends and *stay relevant* by investing time in learning new tools and ideas.
 Finally, **soft skills** are crucial to project success, so I occasionally recollect on experiences and conversations and share what I believe to be true.

-# Where I'm currently investing my time
+# Active Efforts

 ::: details Rust-100 day challenge
 My thoughts align with [SeatleDataGuy](https://seattledataguy.substack.com/p/behind-the-rust-hype-what-every-data).